 Sweden came into this match knowing that only a win would suffice.
 Goal difference seemed of little importance, since the English were far ahead in this department.
 The home side’s focus had to be on doing their part of the job, to leave themselves with a good chance of qualifying for the coming summer’s event in Italy.

 Albania were left with little but pride still to play for.
 They were looking at their second successive qualification in which they could finish pointless, as they had also lost all six matches in preparation for the 1988 European Championships.
-This would surely be a motivating factor for them to try and put a dent in Swedish qualification hopes.
-Also, their only goal in these qualifiers to date had come in the home tie against the Swedish, so they knew the home side's defence could be breached, even if Sweden had recently held England to a scoreless draw.
+This would surely be a motivating factor for them to try and dent the Swedish qualification hopes.
+Also, their only goal in these qualifiers to date had come in the home tie against the Swedish, so they knew the home side’s defence could be breached, even if Sweden had recently held England to a scoreless draw.

 The Swedish national team manager, Olle Nordin, made two changes to the team that had drawn 0-0 with England a month earlier, replacing both of his wide men in midfield: in for Engqvist on the right hand side came the more attacking-minded Gren, whereas Limpar replaced J Nilsson on the opposite flank.
 The latter had started all four of Sweden’s previous qualifiers.
 Gren would feature for the first time, whereas Limpar would start for a second time, having also come on as a substitute for said Nilsson against England.

 Albania had not played even a friendly since the 5-0 defeat at Wembley in April.
 They had goalkeeper Mersini returning to replace teenager Nallbani, the 17 year old who had done well on his international debut in London despite conceding five times.
 In defence, experienced head Taho came in for his first appearance during these qualifiers as a man-marking central defender, something which allowed Gega to take up a central midfield position.
-Another player returning having missed the defeat in England was midfielder Josa, who took Hasanpapa's place.
-Up front the visitors put Kushta in the lone striker's role, with no Shehu to be seen anywhere.
-The latter had started all four qualifiers to date, and had also scored Albania's goal in the 2-1 home defeat against the Swedish, their only to date.
+Another player returning having missed the defeat in England was midfielder Josa, who took Hasanpapa’s place.
+Up front the visitors put Kushta in the lone striker’s role, with no Shehu to be seen anywhere.
+The latter had started all four qualifiers to date, and had also scored Albania’s goal in the 2-1 home defeat against the Swedish, their only to date.
 Absent for the second match running was attacking midfielder Minga, who had indeed been the captain in all of the three matches in which he had featured.
-Sweeper Hodja had taken over the captain's armband at Wembley, and he would continue this role in Stockholm.
-Six of the visitors' players would be making their fifth appearance out of five in these qualifiers: central defenders Hodja and Lekbello, midfielder (sometimes defender) Gega, left-back Jera, as well as central midfielder Demollari.
+Sweeper Hodja had taken over the captain’s armband at Wembley, and he would continue this role in Stockholm.
+Five of the visitors’ players would be making their fifth appearance out of five in these qualifiers: central defenders Hodja and Lekbello, defender, and now midfielder, Gega, left-back Jera, as well as central midfielder Demollari.

 Match referee was 50 year old Portuguese official Alder Santos, who was in charge of only his third ever international, and his second World Cup qualifier.
 He had also refereed ahead of the 1986 World Cup, when in November ’84 he had been in charge of Northern Ireland’s 2-1 win against Finland in Belfast.
 Santos’ only international friendly had come as recent as last year, when he had been the man in the middle in the match between Spain and Yugoslavia in Oviedo, Spain’s first match under new boss Luis Suárez, who would subsequently lead them through to qualifying for Italia ’90.